Meetings Slated for PV School Bond Discussion

 5:30–6:30 p.m. presentation with Q&A immediately following.

 Aug.
-20 —Williams Ranch School (multi-purpose room)
+20 —W illiams Ranch School (multi-purpose room)

 Aug.
 27 — Rough and Ready Community Hall, 14550 Rough and Ready Hwy.